The Best Phono Cartridges for Turntables

 How often should I replace my phono cartridge?

-It's generally recommended to replace your phono cartridge every 500 to 1000 hours of playtime, depending on usage and wear.
+It’s recommended to replace a phono cartridge every 500 to 1000 hours of playtime, depending on usage and the cartridge type.

 Why You Should Trust Darkside Vinyl's Reviews